Free shipping to the US on orders over $150

 Expert's Tip

 If you want to make traditional Japanese sweets at home, having a pack of already prepared red bean paste may be very helpful.
 This pouch of Tsubu-an has a grainy texture because it is made with whole azuki beans.
-If you prefer red bean paste with a smooth texture, a koshi-an version is also available.
+Alternatively, if you prefer red bean paste with a smooth texture, a koshi-an version is also available.

 Instructions